Best Small Bedroom gardening ideas

 6. Poor air circulation - Air circulation is essential for healthy plants.
 If they aren't getting enough oxygen, they won't grow well.
 To ensure proper airflow, try placing your plants near windows or vents.

-7. Lack of nutrients - Nutrients are one of the most overlooked aspects of plant care.
+7. Lack of nutrients – Nutrients are one of the most overlooked aspects of plant care.
 They are necessary for plants to grow strong and healthy.
-If you notice that your plants are looking weak, it could mean that they're lacking in certain nutrients.
-Try adding compost or fertilizer to your soil to help boost its nutrient levels.
+If you notice that your plants are looking weak, it could mean they lack certain nutrients.
+Add compost or fertilizer to your soil to help boost its nutrient levels.

 8. Fertilizer burn - Gardeners make the common mistake of overfertilizing their plants.
 While fertilizers do add nutrients to your plants, they can also cause burns.
 If you notice any discoloration around the edges of your plant leaves, it may indicate that it has been burned.